atebites-hub/web-llm/scratchpad.md

 - Model compilation with MLC-LLM pending
 - Browser inference testing pending

+**✅ LATEST PROGRESS**:
+- Successfully committed and synced all changes to remote repository
+- Fixed ESLint errors in test_gemma3_webllm_simple.js
+- All progress is now saved and available for helper agents

 ### 📋 HELPER TASKS ORGANIZED BY AGENT GROUP

 ---